The Stringam ranch sprawled out over many, many miles.

 And none pregnant.

-A state which their owners wanted to continue.
+A state which their owners wished to preserve.

 So someone had to explain to the bulls that any form of interaction was distinctly discouraged.